Spbaehr/IoT49/doc/install.md

 Python is already installed.
 The number after the word `Python` is the version.
 Verify that it is `3.4` or later.
 If not, you need to install a newer version.

 You can [download Python 3](https://www.python.org/downloads/) from the official Python website.
+If present, make sure to check the box `Add Python to PATH` near the [bottom of the installer window](https://docs.python.org/3/using/windows.html).

 Other installers (e.g. `homebrew` on the Mac or `anaconda`) work as well.

-Open a terminal window and type `python` at the prompt.
+After completing the installation, open a terminal window and type `python` at the prompt.
 Verify that Python announces itself with the correct version (3.6 or later).
 Type `exit()` to quit the Python interpreter.

 ## 3) Install `shell49`